Breeds

 Are Savannah Cats Hypoallergenic?

 The glorious Savannah cat is one that is both beautiful and rare.
-These hybrid cats are sought after for many reasons.
+These hybrid felines are sought after for many reasons.
 Are they hypoallergenic?
-We have the answers and more in this quick guide.
+I have the answers and more in this quick guide.

 Danielle DeGroot

 Savannah cats are a rare, elegant breed.
-These miniature kitties are remarkable in appearance and physical ability, but are they hypoallergenic?
-Though they are rare, a Savannah cat may be the ultimate feline companion for some people.
+These miniature kitties are remarkable in appearance and physical ability, but are Savannah cats hypoallergenic?
+Though they are rare, a Savannah may be the ultimate feline companion for some people.
 There is a lot to consider when adopting one of these formidable felines, and among those concerns are allergies.

 Feline allergies can be a considerable obstacle to having a feline companion.
 It is often asked if Savannah cats are hypoallergenic.
-As with many other breeds, the answer may not be as simple as a yes or no. Because these cats are rare and quite a handful to take care of, it is helpful to learn some of these answers before committing to bringing home a new kitten.
+As with many other breeds, the answer may not be as simple as a yes or no. That said, this breed is not generally considered hypoallergenic.

 Savannah Cat sitting